MS Mitsui Ocean Fuji

-MS Mitsui Ocean Fuji is a Japanese cruise ship operated by the Mitsui O.S.K.
-Lines.
+Mitsui Ocean Fuji is a Japanese cruise ship operated by the Mitsui OSK Lines.

-The ship formerly operated as the MV Seabourn Odyssey for Seabourn Cruise Line from 2009.
-Mitsui O.S.K.
-Lines, under their new brand Mitsui Ocean Cruises, purchased the ship in February 2023.
+It was built as Seabourn Odyssey for Seabourn Cruise Line in 2009.
+Mitsui OSK Lines, under their new brand Mitsui Ocean Cruises, purchased the ship in February 2023.
 She remained leased to the former operator until September 2023.
 Mitsui acquired this relatively small ship for her suitability for cruising the Seto Inland Sea.
 The ship arrived in Yokohama in September 2024, where she underwent a major refit.

-The ship's namesakes are Mount Fuji and the cruise ship MS Fuji Maru, which the company operated until 2013.
+The ship's namesakes are Mount Fuji and the cruise ship Fuji Maru, which the company operated until 2013.
 The ship will be based in Japan.
 The ship embarked on her maiden voyage under the new name from Yokohama on 1 December 2024.

-As MV Seabourn Odyssey
+As Seabourn Odyssey

 The ship's keel was laid at the CIMAR Shipyard in on 15 July 2007.
 Its hull was the first one built at the brand new shipyard.
 Seabourn Odyssey was outfitted at the T. Mariotti shipyard in Genoa, Italy.
 When it was commissioned in 2009, it was the first new ship for Seabourn in over a decade.
 The ship was completed in May 2009, a few weeks earlier than planned.
 The ship undertook sea trials on 22 May 2009 and the naming ceremony took place in Venice, Italy on 24 June 2009.
 Seabourn Odyssey was delivered by T. Mariotti on 29 June 2009 and was reported to have cost 550 million euros.